 Hip neighborhood bar at the corner of the peaceful Rue Sorbier.

 Cute bistro with a terrace, a perfect spot to enjoy the quiet Place Henri-Krasucki.

 +33 (0)1 42 52 99 69

 Les Rigoles is a fine neighborhood bistro serving a generous happy hour.
 In this lively address complete with a large terrace, you’ll find a generously portioned classic planche (two words: truffle cheese!) with a well priced pint or cocktail.
 A fantastic spot to meet your friends for a round or two!

 This colorful bar, with stickers and protest posters playing a central role in the local decor, embodies some of the radical politics that have long been part of Belleville and Ménilmontant history.
 Great spot to grab a beer while enjoying the reggae or ska playing in the background.

 11 Rue des Panoyaux, 75020 Paris

-La Sardine has a wonderful location on the peaceful square at the heart of the Sainte-Marthe neighborhood.
+La Sardine is ideally located on the peaceful square at the heart of the Sainte-Marthe neighborhood.
 Locals fill up the wide outdoor terrace almost year-long to enjoy some snacks and reasonably-priced drinks.

 32 Rue Sainte-Marthe, 75010 Paris